datalad-handbook/book/docs/intro/installation.rst

   - If you haven't installed :term:`Git` yet, please download and install the latest release from `git-scm.com/ <https://git-scm.com/>`_.

   - During installation, you will be asked to "Select Components".
-    In order to get a slightly nicer visual experience, tick the box at "Use a TrueType font in all console windows"
+    In order to get a slightly nicer visual experience, tick the box at "Use a TrueType font in all console windows".
+    Afterwards, you can open a Git bash, a :term:`terminal` that is nicer than standard Windows terminals.

 - **Step 2**: Install Conda